INVALS: A Forward Looking Inventory Allocation System: Proposed Solution

 The aim of this module is to find the number of trailers assigned to each store.
 Let $\left(\D^*_{\X}, \B^*_{\X}\right)$ be the optimal point for~\eqref{problem:linear_program}.
 The objective in~\eqref{eq:objective} can be rewritten as:

 where $g(\X)$ is defined in~\eqref{problem:linear_program} and $h(\X)=\sum_{j \in \J}p_jx_j$.
 Our goal is to maximize $f(\X)$ subject to the planned trailer constraint $x_j \leq R_j, \forall j \in \J$.
 The function $g(\X)$ satisfies the property of submodularity and non-negativity for chosen values of the hyper-parameters $\alpha[t]$, $\beta$ and $\gamma$, and $h(\X)$ is a non-negative, modular function.
 It then follows that $f(.)$ is a non-negative, submodular function.
-These concepts and discussion of submodularity is detailed in Sec.~C of the Appendix.
+These concepts and discussion of submodularity is detailed in Sec.~C of the supplementary.

 Submodularity implies diminishing returns where the incremental gain in adding a new element to a set $\mathcal{A}$ is at least as high as adding to its superset $\mathcal{B}$~\cite{fujishige05, lo83}.
 In our context, it implies that it is more beneficial to assign a trailer to a store when there are fewer trailers assigned.
 Maximisation of submodular set functions is a well studied problem.
-As they are $\calN \calP$-hard in the general form, a variety of algorithms have been proposed to find approximate solutions to submodular optimisation problems.
+As they are $\calN \calP$-hard in the general form, a variety of algorithms have been proposed to find approximate solutions to submodular optimization problems.
 One of the most popular category of algorithms are the variants of incremental selection of a set using greedy approaches~\cite{Nemhauser78, Buchbinder2014, Buchbinder2017, Kuhnle2019, Sakaue2020}.
-The methods in~\cite{Buchbinder2014, Kuhnle2019, Sakaue2020} provide approximation guarantees when the submodular function in~\eqref{problem:linear_program} is non-negative, even when it is not monotone.
+The methods in~\cite{Buchbinder2014, Kuhnle2019, Sakaue2020} provide approximation guarantees when the submodular function in~\eqref{problem:linear_program} is only non-negative, without necessitating it to be monotone.